Measuring AI Ability to Complete Long Software Tasks

 \subsubsection{Time horizons at 50\% success rate vs 80\% success rate}

 To check whether our choice of 50\% success rate affects the long-run trend, we also compute the time horizon at which AI agents succeed at tasks with 80\% success rate, shown in Figure~\ref{fig:p80}.
-The doubling time in 80\% time horizon (213 days) is similar to the doubling time of 50\% time horizon (212 days), within margin of error.
-However, there is a large gap between models' 50\% time horizon and 80\% time horizon---Claude 3.7 Sonnet has the longest 80\%-horizon among models we examined at around 15 minutes, in contrast to its 50\%-horizon of 59 minutes.
-This gap suggests that even models that sometimes succeed on difficult and diverse tasks cannot reliably perform tasks of moderate length.
-Due to our limited dataset, we cannot confidently measure time horizons at very high success rates (e.g. 95\%)-- see Section~\ref{sec:measuring-extreme-time-horizons}.
+The doubling time in 80\% time horizon (204 days) is similar to the doubling time of 50\% time horizon (207 days), within margin of error.
+However, models' 80\% time horizons are 4-6x shorter, suggesting that even models that sometimes succeed on difficult and diverse tasks cannot reliably perform tasks of moderate length.
+Due to the limited dataset, we cannot confidently measure time horizons at very high success rates (e.g. 95\%)-- see Section~\ref{sec:measuring-extreme-time-horizons}.

-\section{Qualitative analysis}
+\subsection{Qualitative analysis}

-To better contextualize the observed trend of improved model performance, we examined the transcripts for the tasks where earlier models (e.g. GPT-4) do substantially worse than current models.
-Specifically, we categorized our task families based on the type of expertise required, and noticed that current models tend to outperform earlier models for tasks that involved ML training, reverse engineering compiled software binaries, and cybersecurity CTFs.
-In addition, we noticed that agents improved greatly on tasks requiring situational awareness of the AI agent's limitations or defeating an opposing strategy.
-This gave us five sets of task families to examine.

-For each of these task family sets, we then used contractors to manually read through all runs from all models for all tasks in each of these five task families, and identified possible explanations for the improvement in AI agent performance on those tasks, as well as potential limitations.
-We find that models seem to have improved greatly in terms of tool use capabilities, demonstrate a markedly greater ability to adapt to mistakes (as opposed to repeating unsuccessful actions), and perform much better at parts of tasks requiring logical reasoning or code generation.
+By examining transcripts from 31 randomly sampled unsuccessful GPT-4 1106 agent runs and 32 o1 runs, we observe that models seem to have improved greatly in terms of tool use capabilities, demonstrate a markedly greater ability to adapt to mistakes (as opposed to repeating unsuccessful actions), and perform much better at parts of tasks requiring logical reasoning or code generation.
 However, we noticed that AI agents still seem to struggle in intuitively ``messier" environments---specifically, environments without clear feedback loops, or where the agent needs to proactively seek out relevant information.
-We provide examples of both the improvements and these limitations in Appendix~\ref{sec:more-qualitative-analysis}.